-Advances in electric vehicles and battery storage are encouraging but we’re a good deal away from a widescale roll out.
+Advances in electric vehicle (EV) technology and battery storage are encouraging but we’re a good deal away from a widescale roll out.

 Over the past couple of years, advances in battery storage technology have focused on vehicle to grid technology, known as V2G, whereby power stored in Electric Vehicle (EV) batteries is sold back to the grid.

 The idea being that if you can charge your EV at off-peak times and are prepared to sell power back to the grid when it’s under strain, then you could potentially charge your EV for free.

 Utility firms see not only a huge potential new market, but an opportunity to help them balance the power supply grids, which in some areas are reaching saturation point.

 The idea of using domestic battery storage as virtual power stations is not new – the problem has been lack of uptake of the domestic batteries.
 The potential to integrate EV batteries with domestic supply (and thus the grid) as well as renewable energy systems where installed, could have a triple whammy effect of increasing the utilisation of the renewables, making EVs more cost-effective and also helping to balance the grid.